karlentwistle/lumiere/README.md

 * Add playlist support for Vimeo (new_from_video_id)
 * Add date methods to providers
 * Lots of duplication in the YouTube and YouTubePlaylist could be good to move YouTube out to YouTubeVideo and have YouTube as a common base class.......
-* Refactor YouTube to recognize embed links with
 * Refactor Vimeo to recognize embed links with
 * Get the VCR cassets down to a single request per file